LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV2.md

 **Reasoning 1:**

 When people interact very little, the virus has very little chance to spread, thereby the infectious population quickly decreases below 1000 persons because little to no people are infected as the infectious recover.
 This matches with the data showing that the pandemic is projected to be over the quickest if everyone isolated themselves completely.
 However, as people meet about 2 other people per day, the virus is able to sustain the infectious population the longest as the newly infectious per day is closest to the number of people deceased or recovered per day initially.
 This allows the virus to last longer as it delays herd immunity in the country by the longest possible while maintaining a steady number of infectious people.

-**Claim 2:**

-The projected length of the epidemic decreases when the avg. amount of people met per day increases above 2.1 persons because herd immunity occurs sooner.

 **Evidence 2:**